 James Barry (1741-1806), a highly talented Irishman, was one of the least unsuccessful.
 Like so many artists of his time he visited Italy, where he contracted the virus of the 'grand style', but he was a capable painter.
 His pictures were mainly of classical and Biblical subjects, but he sometimes adventured into the history of his own day.
 Taking warning perhaps from the fate of Romney he painted a picture of the death of Wolfe in which all the figures were nude.
 But he was no more successful in winning the approval of Reynolds, whose delicate sense of propriety in the matter of dress was again offended, and the vexed question of what General Wolfe should have worn to die in remains unsolved.
 A little self-portrait by Barry in the Victoria and Albert Museum shows what powers he had to squander.

 JH Mortimer ARA (1741-89), the subject of a delightful little portrait by Richard Wilson, was another who achieved some reputation by historical painting, and Henry Fuseli (1741-1825) belongs to the same school.
 Born in Zurich, Fuseli came to London in 1770 with a letter of introduction to Reynolds, and subsequently studied art in Italy for eight years, returning to England in 1778 to paint vast canvases of flying and straddling nudes.
 He contributed to Boydell's Shakespeare Gallery, and produced forty-seven large paintings illustrative of Paradise Lost.
 These turgid pictures would be of little importance were it not for the fact that they seem to have had some effect on the genius of Fuseli's friend, William Blake.
 Fuseli, however, was a man of intellect, and his comments on his fellow-painters were always pithy and to the point.
+See also his masterpiece - The Nightmare (1781, Detroit Institute of Arts).
 The drawings of the sculptor, John Flaxman (1755-1826), belong in some ways to this school, though they were mainly based on Greek vase-painting, and they also have the interest of having influenced Blake.
 But the paintings of modern history by JS Copley, already discussed, were worth all these 'grand designs' put together.

 19th Century Figurative Painters